ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

             ```

     - To uninstall any Flatpak app use uninstall instead of install such as seen here: `flatpak uninstall flathub org.inkscape.Inkscape -y`
+    - You can also update flatpak by using this command: `sudo flatpak update`

 - Install pyenv for managing python